Email Marketing vs. Newsletter Marketing – Part 2

 Your email marketing promotions will generally offer a solution to a problem.
 They will inform or educate the prospect in a particular area.
-They will take the prospect down content pathway that eventually leads to a sale.
-The sale may be a course, service or a product.
+They will take the prospect down a content pathway that eventually leads to a sale.
+The sale may be a course, service or product.

 A huge difference between the content of your newsletter and that of your email is that your email content is crafted to convert your prospect into a “buying” customer.

-In the beginning of the email sequence, you are providing the reader with high-value content.
+At the beginning of the email sequence, you are providing the reader with high-value content.
 Near the end of the email sequence, you are leading the reader towards the ultimate solution – which is a paid solution.
 Learn more about automated email sequences and sales funnels here.

 The look and feel of your email marketing content may be quite different from that of your newsletter.
 As we covered in part one, your newsletter might have the appearance and feel of a newspaper or magazine.

 By contrast, your marketing emails might be plain text.
 They won’t have the detailed layout, photos or graphics a newsletter has.
 The simplicity of plain text marketing emails affects the reader psychologically.
 It creates a more personal association with your reader.
-A plain text email what you receive from a friend.
+A plain text email is what you receive from a friend.

 The main difference between an email newsletter and marketing emails is the end goal.
 Email marketing emails are sales-oriented.
 Marketing emails often offer tips and advice, but they are leading the prospect down a pathway toward taking a specific action.
-In business related email marketing, the main action is for the prospect to make a purchase.
+In business-related email marketing, the main action is for the prospect to make a purchase.